jazzyjackson/MIXINT/roadmap.md

 ## <a href="3.0.0"></a>
 ## 3.0.0: Gumball Machine

 The Gumball Machine is the ultimate server configuration and deployment tool.
-It provides an interface for pointing domain names at IP addresses (internal or external) and a configuration file for booting an application -- the kicker is that you can unmount the application and export the entire state of the server (user files, customizations, etc) as a gzipped tarball (which I'm renaming gumball) ready to be uncomressed and rebooted on a Gumball machine hosted by a different provider, whether that's in the cloud, or down the street.
+It provides an interface for pointing domain names at IP addresses (internal or external) and a configuration file for booting an application -- the kicker is that you can unmount the application and export the entire state of the server (user files, customizations, etc) as a gzipped tarball (which I'm renaming gumball) ready to be uncompressed and rebooted on a Gumball machine hosted by a different provider, whether that's in the cloud, or down the street.

 This will allow sysadmins and vhosts the world over to compete in a marketplace of web applications where the cost of changing ownership approaches 0.
 If you're unhappy with management, you can take your gumball and go play somewhere else.
 If a Big 3 cloud provider deletes your account and doesn't answer the phone, you can buy your own machine and pick up where you left off.